Fractal Fret Press User Guide

 -Maintain parallel with the fret within 5 degrees

--Do NOT over-press with excessive force or use a stabbing/hammering motion
+-Do NOT over-press with excessive force or use a stabbing/hammering motion.

--Maintain contact with all eight pressure points on the fret to distribute pressure evenly
+-Maintain contact with all eight pressure points on the fret to distribute pressure evenly.

 Frets that are longer than the tool's width will require you to reposition the tool over different portions of the fret.
 This tool cannot press fret portions that it is not in contact with.
 It is not compatible with frets that are smaller than the tool's width.